 Microsoft Azure owns the finest business communication technologies like Service Bus, Event Hubs, Event Grids and Storage queues.
 This pillar page will focus on Azure Event Hubs and impart the knowledge on its concepts, properties, metrics and business needs.
 It also highlights how Serverless360 extends its assured service to Manage and Monitor the Azure Event Hubs.
-It is a comprehensive guide to brief all the debriefed queries related to Azure Event Hub and provides useful links to explore further.
-This page will be revamped frequently to stay up to date.

 The fundamental of any business application is the communication between its processes.
 As a business application has different processes involved, it is necessary to choose the right form in which the communication is exchanged between them.
 The foremost action is to analyse whether the communication is via messages or events.